hellorobinbaggett/drawsteel_DEV/README.md

-THE WHAT?
+- What is this?
+Where am I? -

 This is a custom ruleset that was made for the Fantasy Grounds VTT by Exxodis during the Draw Steel beta.
 It has now become an extensive collection of rules and mechanics for the published system.
+You NEED Fantasy Grounds Unity to run this.
+It is an extension that lives inside your FGU files.
 Special thanks to Koboldling, JT, DM Rebecca, GildedDragonborn, lil tummy, Renée Wojak, AboveAverageTurtle I could not have done this without your help entering in hundreds of pages into the data modules.
 Thank you MoonWizard for all of your help with making this a standalone ruleset.

-THE HOW
+- THE HOW -

 1. Do you have fantasy grounds unity? this ruleset is compatible only with the fantasy grounds unity version